 Christopher Colville works most often in the Sonoran Desert near his home in Phoenix, challenging our definition of photography in his series The Dark Hours Horizons and Works of Fire.
 On view are selections that demonstrate a shift from his earlier interest in expressions of energy, violence, and chaos to a state that is gentler and more contemplative state.
 To create the prints, he spends time alone in the desert at night where he places gunpowder on photographic paper and ignites it to make a unique exposure.
 “I followed these images, night after night repeating, refining small explosions, meditating on a single evolving line until the sun’s reflection on the moon was too bright to work,” Colville writes about the process of making the prints.

 Shots in the Dark is a companion to the exhibition Wait Until Dark in the museum’s second-floor galleries.
-Both are amplified by the Night Life Imagination Station dedicated to heightening viewer experience of the two shows.
+Both are amplified by the Nighttime Imagination Stations, which are dedicated to heightening viewer experience of the two shows.